Mahwish-Inamdar/Social-Media-Influence-on-Shopping-Habits-Project/README.md

 4. **Influence Data by Segment Type (Heatmap Table Data)**
    - Provides a detailed breakdown of social media influence based on segment type.

-## 📝 Notes:
-- Replace `survey_data` with your actual table name.
-- Ensure your dataset follows the correct schema for these queries to work properly.